 There’s not much we can do about bad weather.
 Snow, rain, sleet, high winds, etc. can make driving tough and leave people in precarious traveling conditions.
 But human error can be corrected thanks to the newest vehicles being tested on the streets—self-driving cars.
 Google has been testing autonomous vehicles in Nevada and California, and the reports are good so far.
 300,000 miles have been driven by the company’s self-driving car without accidents.
 Based on these results, Google announced plans to release self-driving cars to the general public within the next five years.

-In eliminating the driver, the self-driving car has eliminated many of the dangers associated with a human error when it comes to driving.
+In eliminating the driver, the self-driving car has eliminated many of the dangers associated with human error when it comes to driving.
 Some human drivers get behind the wheel when drunk or otherwise intoxicated, as well as when they are tired or sick.
-They get distracted by phone calls, texts, emails and even other passengers.
-They miss or ignore stop signs, speed limits and other driving requirements and drive too fast or too erratically for the roads on which they are traveling.
+They get distracted by phone calls, texts, emails, and even other passengers.
+They miss or ignore stop signs, speed limits, and other driving requirements and drive too fast or too erratically for the roads on which they are traveling.

 Liability and Legal Ramifications

 Because of the high risk for accidents, drivers are required to carry automobile insurance to cover damages to their vehicles and others in the event of a collision.
 The auto insurance business is a multi-billion dollar industry and costs are high.
 Without a need to assign liability to negligent drivers, people may be reluctant to pay out huge amounts of money for high insurance premiums.

 Although self-driving cars are less prone to human errors that cause accidents, humans will still be “behind the wheel,” so to speak.
 This could lead to a number of complications, including a person taking manual control of the car at some point during the trip or the existence of previously unknown flaws in the car’s design that are not revealed until a certain real-life driving scenario takes place.